Effect of caffeine on memory: Effects on young adults

-The effects for this age group (15-25) were the most variable and conflicting.
-On the one hand, caffeine effects appear to be detrimental to short-term memory, working memory included, whereas the effects are somewhat positive for memory over the long term (for example, you remember something better many days later if you drank caffeine during encoding as well as retrieval, as opposed to no caffeine).
+The measured effects for this age group (15-25) are the most variable and conflicting.
+On the one hand, caffeine effects appear to be detrimental to short-term memory, working memory included, whereas the effects are somewhat positive for memory over the long term (for example, remembering something better many days later if caffeine was ingested during encoding as well as retrieval, as opposed to no caffeine).
 Many of the effects reported were for subjects who were not regular caffeine consumers.
 Regular consumers of caffeine, on the other hand, showed only positive effects when it came to memory tasks.
 An important factor to consider is that there was fairly wide-range daily caffeine consumption previous to the study, and this could have had a significant effect on performance of the task because not everyone is at the same baseline.
 Another study used a much larger subject pool and found that age-related differences were quite minimal for attentional memory, but that over the long term, regular caffeine consumption was fairly beneficial to younger subjects.